Treaty of Friendship and Alliance

-The Treaty of Senock Dawkra, also known as the Treaty Friendship and Alliance, was signed on 16th March, 1740, between King Edward I of the Mosquito Nation and the British.
+The Declaration of Edward, also known as the Treaty of Friendship and Alliance, was signed on 16 March 1740, between King Edward I of Mosquitia and the British.
 Based on the terms of the treaty, King Edward relinquished his kingdom to King George II in return for British military protection.
 Moreover, the accord dictated that King Edward adopt all English laws throughout his territories.

 History

-Moskito first king, Oldman, had previously traveled to England, subsequently tying Moskito and Great Britain in close relations.
-In 1710, a Treaty of Friendship was signed establishing a British protectorate over the Moskito Coast.
+Mosquitia's first king, Oldman, had previously traveled to England, subsequently tying Mosquitia and England in close relations.
+In 1710, a Treaty of Friendship was signed establishing a British protectorate over Mosquitia.

-The impetus for the 1740 Treaty was to gain Moskito support in the War of Jenkins' Ear.
+The impetus for the 1740 treaty was Great Britain's wish for Moskitian support in the War of Jenkins' Ear.

-Moskito also fought in the American War of Independence, harassing the Spanish.
-In 1783, after this war, the British relinquished their control over the area, though maintained an unofficial protectorate.
+Moskitians also fought in the American Revolutionary War, harassing the Spaniards.
+In 1783, after this war, the British relinquished their control over the area, though they maintained an unofficial protectorate.

-Nicaragua gained sovereignty over the Moskito Kingdom in 1860 following the Treaty of Managua.
+Nicaragua gained sovereignty over Mosquitia in 1860 following the Treaty of Managua.